great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_runtimedataconnector.md

 ---
 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx'

-This guide demonstrates how to configure a RuntimeDataConnector and only applies for the V3 (Batch Request) API.
+This guide demonstrates how to configure a RuntimeDataConnector and only applies to the V3 (Batch Request) API.
 A `RuntimeDataConnector` allows you to specify a Batch using a Runtime Batch Request, which is used to create a Validator.
 A Validator is the key object used to create Expectations and validate datasets.

 <Prerequisites>